polyglotDataNerd/poly-spark-covid/README.md

 Output
 -
 * Refer to [Readme.md](/output)
-* Made s3 prefix public to download individual sources files along with combined sources
+* Made s3 prefix public to download individual source files along with combined sources
     - All objects are compressed in GZIP format

             -Johns Hopkins